kieranknowles1/csc8502-advanced-graphics/readme.md

 - `1`, `2` hold to shift between past/future scenes
 - `3` to lock/unlock frustum culling
 - `4` to summon a shadow-casting light
+- `5` to toggle sun light

+All controls use scancodes, so will be in the same place regardless of keyboard layout.

 ## Building the project